urschrei/hexcover/README.md

 # coverage is a namedtuple of seven polygons.
 The first entry is the central polygon.
 # Subsequent entries begin directly above the central polygon, and proceed clockwise.
 ```
-The returned `namedtuple` has seven properties:
+The returned `namedtuple` has seven fields:

 - `centre`
 - `top`